deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 To use the Fastly CLI (next step) you'll need a new token with permissions to do so.
 In the Fastly Management domain go to your Profile (upper right) > Account > API Tokens (lower left) and generate an API token with Global API Access both the first option (`Global`) for full control and Global Read (`global:read` is enable by default but write is not).

-**NOTICE** make _sure_ you save this token off as soon as you navigate away from this screen you will lose access to display the token again for security reasons.
+<p class="warning">make _sure_ you save this token off as soon as you navigate away from this screen you will lose access to display the token again for security reasons.</p>

-**WARNING** make sure to keep this safe it's a secret and just like an AWS S3 key could cost you a lot of money if you leak it.
+<p class="warning">make sure to keep this safe it's a secret and just like an AWS S3 key could cost you a lot of money if you leak it.
 I suggest immediately storing it in a password manager like [1Password](https://1password.com/) so you can access it safely and from the CLI (I'll show you how to do this as well).
-Finally, for security I do recommend letting this expire and generating a new one roughly every 6 months.
+Finally, for security I do recommend letting this expire and generating a new one roughly every 6 months.</p>

 After that I installed the [Fastly CLI](https://developer.fastly.com/reference/cli/) (or you can do everything from the web if you prefer but I like using CLIs so I do when I can).
 For me that was as simple as following the `brew install fastly/tap/fastly` command.